Taught course

 Course content

-Taught in-person, this highly regarded professional doctorate training course has been recently re-validated with commendations by the University of Essex, and accredited by the British Psychological Society (BPS).
+Taught in-person, this highly regarded professional doctorate training course has been recently re-validated with commendations by the University of Essex, and accredited by the British Psychological Society (BPS) and Health and Care Professions Council (HCPC).

 Qualification, course duration and attendance options